 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Cembra Money Bank reported total carbon emissions of approximately 31,832,000 kg CO2e.
-This figure includes 278,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 61,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity and heat.
-The majority of their emissions, about 31,493,000 kg CO2e, fall under Scope 3, which includes emissions from the entire value chain, such as capital goods and purchased goods and services.
+This figure includes 278,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 61,000 kg CO2e from Scope 2 emissions, related to purchased electricity and heat.
+The majority of their emissions, about 31,493,000 kg CO2e, fall under Scope 3, which includes indirect emissions from the value chain, such as capital goods and purchased goods and services.
 Over the years, Cembra has shown fluctuations in its emissions.
-For instance, in 2021, the total emissions were approximately 24,934,000 kg CO2e, while in 2022, this increased to about 28,622,000 kg CO2e.
-The bank has not disclosed specific reduction targets or initiatives as part of its climate commitments, indicating a potential area for future focus.
-Cembra Money Bank's emissions intensity, measured as emissions per full-time equivalent (FTE), has varied, with a reported intensity of about 27,000 kg CO2e/FTE in 2021.
-The bank's commitment to addressing climate change is evident, but further transparency regarding specific reduction targets and initiatives would enhance its sustainability profile.
+For instance, in 2021, the total emissions were approximately 24,934,000 kg CO2e, indicating an increase in 2023.
+The bank has not set specific reduction targets or initiatives as part of its climate commitments, nor has it joined any formal climate pledges or frameworks like the Science Based Targets initiative (SBTi).
+Cembra Money Bank's emissions intensity, measured in relation to its revenue, has varied, reflecting its operational changes and revenue fluctuations.
+The bank continues to monitor its carbon footprint as part of its sustainability efforts, although specific reduction strategies have not been disclosed.

 Access structured emissions data, company-specific emission factors, and source documents